CoolNamesAllTaken/pico-docker/README.md

 ### 2B: Build the Docker image yourself

-Be sure to run `git submodule update --init` before building!
+Be sure to run `git submodule update --init --recursive` before building!
+You may need to change Git's [long filename setting](https://katalon-inc.my.site.com/katalonhelpcenter/s/article/How-to-fix-Git-Clone-Filename-too-long-Error-in-Windows) for this to complete successfully.

 From this directory, run the following shell command.
 This will build the Docker file in the current directory and tag it with the name "pico-docker".